ashiqrobin/mlops-platform/README.md

    - Extend `docs/` with additional design notes (e.g., CI/CD plan, security hardening).

 5. **Optional artifacts**
    - AI prompt log, architecture diagrams, or recorded demos can be stored in `docs/` for interview follow-up.
+See `docs/ai_prompt_log.md` for the current prompt history.

 ---